-If the 15 million Americans who provide unpaid care for relatives and friends with Alzheimer’s disease and other dementias received just $12.25-an-hour for their efforts, they’d have racked up more than $221 billion in 2015, according to a report out Wednesday March 30.
+If the 15 million Americans who provide unpaid care for relatives and friends with Alzheimer’s disease and other dementias received just $12.25-an-hour for their efforts, they’d have racked up more than $221 billion in 2015, according to a report in March 2016.

 That’s nearly half the net value of Walmart and about eight times the total revenue of McDonald’s, according to the 2016 edition of “Alzheimer’s Disease Facts and Figures,” compiled by the Alzheimer’s Association.

 Many go without necessities to be able to care for their loved one, according to a survey on which part of the report was based.

 “Alarmingly, 20 percent of care contributors cut back on going to the doctor themselves, 11 percent cut back on buying medicine for themselves and an additional 11 percent cut back on their children’s educational expenses,” the report states.
 About one in eight care contributors said they sold personal belongings, such as a car, jewelry, furniture, electronics or a home, to help pay expenses for the person with dementia.

 On average, they spent $5,155 per year of their own money to take care of the patient, although the annual expenditures ranged from $1,000 to more than $100,000.